configcat/docs/docs/advanced/user-object.md

 Also, it contains user-specific information as a basis to evaluate what Feature Flag state or setting value should be returned by ConfigCat.

-## Relationship between User Object and Targeting rules
+## The relationship between User Object and Targeting rules

 **As a product manager**, you can set [Targeting rules](advanced/targeting.md) in the <a href="https://configcat.com/App" target="_blank">ConfigCat Admin Console</a> based on the parameters given to ConfigCat by your application.

-**As a developer**, User Object allows you to pass optional parameters to the ConfigCat SDK, which you (or your team mates) can use in the <a href="https://configcat.com/App" target="_blank">ConfigCat Admin Console</a> to apply [Targeting rules](advanced/targeting.md) on.
+**As a developer**, User Object allows you to pass optional parameters to the ConfigCat SDK, which you (or your teammates) can use in the <a href="https://configcat.com/App" target="_blank">ConfigCat Admin Console</a> to apply [Targeting rules](advanced/targeting.md) on.

 ### Example
 Let's say in the <a href="https://configcat.com/App" target="_blank">Admin Console</a> you'd like to have the following targeting rule: